Lifetime Learning Credit

 The amount of the credit is 20 percent of the first $10,000 of qualified education expenses or a maximum of $2,000 per taxpayer.
 The LLC is not refundable.
 So, you can use the credit to pay any tax you owe but you won’t receive any of the credit back as a refund.

-Information for Tax Professionals, Schools, Community and Social Organizations on our Refundable Credits Toolkit
+Information for Tax Return Preparers, Schools, Community and Social Organizations on our Refundable Credits Toolkit

 Watch out for these common errors made when claiming education credits